Flynn Reef, Great Barrier Reef

 Giant clams

 Giant clams are huge molluscs that live on Flynn Reef.
 They anchor themselves to one spot, where they will stay for life.
-They can live to be 100 years old and weigh 200 kilograms!
+They can live to be 100 years old and weigh 200kg!
 Despite rumours, you cannot get eaten by a giant clam, but it's still best to keep all your fingers and toes clear of the opening as they have been known to get snappy!
 Stick to admiring their colours and size from above.